EasyScience/EasyReflectometryApp/INSTALLATION.md

   git clone https://github.com/easyScience/EasyReflectometryApp
   ```
 3. Go to **EasyReflectometryApp** directory
-4. Create virtual environment for **EasyReflectometryApp** and install its dependences using **poetry**
+4. Create virtual environment for **EasyReflectometryApp** and install it and its dependences using **pip**
   ```
-  poetry install
+  pip install .
   ```
 5. Launch **EasyReflectometry** application using **poetry**
   ```
-  poetry run EasyReflectometry
+  python EasyReflectometryApp/main.py
   ```

 It is also possible to install [poetry within a conda](https://anaconda.org/conda-forge/poetry) environment [if you really need to](https://xkcd.com/1987/), but this is not recommended.